-On April 2, 2013, our facilities in the La Plata refinery were hit by a severe and unprecedented storm, which caused a fire and consequently affected the Coke A and Topping C units in the refinery.
+On April 2, 2013, the facilities of the Company in the La Plata refinery were hit by a severe and unprecedented storm, which caused a fire and consequently affected the Coke A and Topping C units in the refinery.
 These incidents temporarily affected the crude processing capacity of the refinery, which had to be stopped entirely.
 Seven days after the event, the processing capacity was restored to about 100 mbbl/d through the commissioning of two distillation units (Topping IV and Topping D).
-Coke A unit is out of service and Topping C unit was launched back in late May, after a technical and human effort of great relevance.
-Since the launch of the Topping C, the operational capacity of the Refinery La Plata, is estimated at approximately 150 mbbl/d with Coke A not in operation.
-As a consequence, the Company is in the process of gathering the necessary information and making the corresponding claims to give effect to the existing insurance coverage, at the incident date.
+Coke A unit is out of service permanently and Topping C unit was launched back in late May, after a technical and human effort of great relevance.
+As a consequence, the Company continues with the settlement process of the incident, with the insurance company.